 As for his ethnic background, being a Turk from Central Asia, Mahmud Ghaznavi was not a Pashtun.
 The Pashtuns are an ethnic group primarily found in Afghanistan and Pakistan, and they have their own distinct language (Pashto) and cultural heritage.
 Mahmud Ghaznavi’s roots, however, trace back to the Turkic peoples of Central Asia, which differentiates him from the Pashtuns ethnically and culturally.

-Sultan Mahmud of Ghazni conquered parts of the Indian subcontinent, but he did not establish lasting rule in the region to create a stable, centralized administration.
+Sultan Mahmud of Ghazni conquered parts of the Indian subcontinent but did not establish lasting rule in the region to create a stable, centralized administration.
 Here is a detailed overview:

 Conquests in the Indian Subcontinent

-• Kanauj: He also targeted Kanauj and Mathura, plundering their riches.
+- Kanauj: He also targeted Kanauj and Mathura, taking their riches.

 Establishment of Rule

-• Temporary Control: While Mahmud was successful in conquering and plundering various parts of northern India, his primary focus was on looting wealth rather than establishing long-term governance.
+- Temporary Control: While Mahmud was successful in conquering and capturing various parts of northern India, his primary focus was on looting wealth rather than establishing long-term governance.
 His expeditions were aimed more at enriching his empire in Ghazni rather than creating a lasting administrative presence in India.

 Legacy